 Her first book My Two Blankets includes the themes of friendship, family, feelings, cultural diversity, integration, and social issues, to name a few.
 It succinctly describes what it feels like having to learn a new language.
 While the book falls into the category of a 'children’s book’, it is also highly inspirational to adults due to its underlying messages of change, adaptation, loneliness, resilience and re-building your identity in a ‘strange’or ‘new’ environment.
-My Two Blankets was the 2015 Australian Book Council Picture Book of the Year.
+Recently added to the list of 'Top 20 Books used in Australian Classrooms', My Two Blankets was the 2015 Australian Book Council Picture Book of the Year.
 It was shortlisted for the 2015 Prime Minister’s Literary Award, received a 'starred’ review for the Kirkus Prize (U.S.) and was reviewed in the New York Times Book Review (23/08/2015).
 Irena has done over 250 presentations with My Two Blankets in 9 countries and 3 languages.
 She is very proud of that - as it really is the proof how much this story touches people.

 Irena's second book The Dream Peddler is a very personal story about a young man's battle with drug addiction.

 Remember, when you held your baby for the first time?
 Remember the wishes and dreams you had for that baby?
 Every parent, no matter if rich or poor, black or white, has those dreams.